xeolabs/xeolabs.github.com/index.md

 ![Email](../images/email2.png)

-<br>I'm a freelance 3D software engineer providing custom WebGL-based solutions for product visualization, MedViz,
+<br>I'm a freelance 3D software engineer providing WebGL-based solutions for product visualization, MedViz,
 BIM and CAD.<br><br>
 For more info, check out my [portfolio]({{ site.url }}/portfolio/) and [resume](http://linkedin.com/in/lindsaystanleykay).<br><br>Got a project you'd like to discuss?
 Send me an email!